Your Website Is Costing You Customers: 7 Silent Conversion Killers

 Your website looks great, but visitors aren't converting.
 Discover the 7 hidden mistakes that are silently killing your conversion rate—and how to fix them today.

-Picture this: You're getting website traffic.
-Your Google Analytics shows 500 visitors last month.
-But here's the thing—only 8 of them actually contacted you or made a purchase.
+You're getting website traffic.
+Google Analytics shows 500 visitors last month, but only 8 contacted you or made a purchase.
+That's a 1.6% conversion rate.

 Why This Matters More in 2025